 16. Reduces PMS Symptoms

 Ah, PMS!
-The condition which bases our behavior half the month.
+The condition which affects many women’s feelings and behaviors for half the month.
 Bad mood—Blame the PMS!
 Anger—Blame the PMS!

 But relax, this devil can be calmed with the help of ginkgo biloba.
 No, I’m not kidding!